 Hearing impairment affects more than just your ability to hear — it affects your quality of life.
-Winter Haven Audiology and Ridge Audiology stresses the importance of an accurate and timely hearing test.
+Winter Haven Audiology stresses the importance of an accurate and timely hearing test.
 The hearing evaluation is just the beginning of your treatment, and it’s essential to setting your unique care plan in motion and taking action on hearing loss.
 Your in-depth hearing evaluation will help us craft a treatment plan that renews your ability to hear, allowing you to truly hear your best and live life on your terms.

 Step One: The Interview